Manseerat/Assignment-2-Rails-TDD-RSpec-and-Capybara/README.md

  (a) Unit Testing the model.
  (b) Integrating Testing the controller, eg. the user will see the flash notice after you enter the book information and click the submit button.
  (c) Acceptance Testing to make sure user requirement has been implemented, eg. the user story: "As a user, I would like to add a new book".
- (d) Implement a test double: stub, mock, and spy.
+ (d) Implement a test double: stub, mock, and fake.
 For example: Implement a stub to mimic database access for a particular test.
 6. Run the rspec command to validate (Make sure you are on the root project folder)
 7. Add your changes to the local staging area ```$ git add .```
 8. Push the code to the **origin/test branch**.